mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 Please create a [GitHub issue](https://github.com/mongodb/mongodb-atlas-cli/issues/new?assignees=&labels=&template=bug_report.md) describing the kind of problem you're facing with as much detail as possible, including things like operating system or anything else may be relevant to the issue.

-## Submitting Patches

-The MongoDB CLI project welcomes all contributors and contributions regardless of skill or experience level.
-If you are interested in helping with the project, please follow our [guidelines](#code-contribution-guidelines).

-## Autoclose stale issues and PRs
+## Auto-close Stale Issues and Pull Requests

 - After 30 days of no activity (no comments or commits on an issue/PR) we automatically tag it as "stale" and add a message: ```This issue/PR has gone 30 days without any activity and meets the project's definition of "stale".
 This will be auto-closed if there is no new activity over the next 60 days.
 If the issue is still relevant and active, you can simply comment with a "bump" to keep it open, or add the label "not_stale".
 Thanks for keeping our repository healthy!```
 - After 60 more days of no activity we automatically close the issue/PR.

+## Submitting Patches

+The Atlas CLI project welcomes all contributors and contributions regardless of skill or experience level.
+If you are interested in helping with the project, please follow our [guidelines](#code-contribution-guidelines).

 ### Code Contribution Guidelines